PC-Logix/OpenSecurity/README.md

 in order to build the mod the following libs have to be placed into "libs" directory

-a compatible AdvancedRocketry deobf build, which can be downloaded on [AdvancedRocketry on curseForge](https://minecraft.curseforge.com/projects/advanced-rocketry/files) a compatible GalactiCraftCore-Dev build, which can be downloaded on [micdoodle8.com](https://www.micdoodle8.com/mods/galacticraft/downloads/dev)
+* AdvancedRocketry deobf build, which can be downloaded on [AdvancedRocketry on curseForge](https://minecraft.curseforge.com/projects/advanced-rocketry/files)
+* GalactiCraftCore-Dev build, which can be downloaded on [micdoodle8.com](https://www.micdoodle8.com/mods/galacticraft/downloads/dev)

 ### Credits